 Setting: Summer temperatures soar above 120°F, but during the rest of the year campers can find comfortable quarters in Death Valley's mountains and plains.
 Some camping areas are desert oases with planted shade trees and water.
-In others, campers sample the Mohave Desert virtually unaltered.
-Elevations range from 282 feet below sea level to 11,049 feet.
+In others, campers sample the Mohave Desert

 Tent/RV Campgrounds: Furnace Creek, Mesquite Springs, and Wildrose are open all year.
-Stovepipe Wells, Sunset, and Texas Spring are open from November through April.
+Stovepipe Wells, Sunset, and Texas Spring are open from October through April.
 Emigrant is open from May through October.
 All sites are available on a first-come, first-served basis.
 Sunset is not recommended for tents; it does not have picnic tables or grills.
 Stovepipe Wells does not have picnic tables; grills are located at tent sites only.
 The limit of stay noted below for all campgrounds is for the year-long period from October 1 to September 30 each year.
 Sunset has 16 handicapped-accessible sites near accessible restrooms.
 Furnace Creek, Mesquite Springs, and Stovepipe Wells have handicapped-accessible restrooms.

-Group Campgrounds: Mesquite Spring is open all year.
-Its 1 site accommodates 35 persons and 8 vehicles.
+Group Campgrounds: Mesquite Spring is open all year; it accommodates 35 persons and 8 vehicles.
 Texas Spring is open from November through April.
 One of its sites can accommodate 150 persons and 10 vehicles; the other, 50 persons and 10 vehicles.
-Reservations are required: contact the park.
+Reservations are required for both areas; contact the park.

-Backcountry Campsites: Backcountry camping at sites shown below is on a first-come, first-served basis; it is recommended from May through October.
+Backcountry Campsites: Backcountry camping at sites shown below is on a first-come, firstserved basis; it is recommended from May through October.

-Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Furnace Creek, Stovepipe Wells, Sunset, and Texas Spring-hot showers, restaurant, gasoline station, swimming pool, evening ranger programs.
-From June through September daytime temperatures are commonly in the 100s°F; the rest of the year highs range from the 60s to the 90s°F. Fires are permitted only in grills or campstoves.
-Firewood gathering is prohibited.
+Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Furnace Creek, Stovepipe Wells, Sunset, and Texas Spring-hot showers, restaurant, gasoline station, evening ranger programs.
+From June through September daytime temperatures are often in the 100s°F. Fires are allowed only in grills or campstoves; wood gathering is prohibited.